xsoc/rapidex/README.md

 # Rapid Exfil
+Gather intel on a target machine with physical access quick AF.

 The goals of this project:
 - Grab as much data as possible as quickly as possible from a Windows machine
 - Dead simple batch file that anyone can modify